wuziniu/FactorJoin/README.md

 # New Cardinality Estimation Scheme

+## Supplementary material
+  The supplement material of our SIGMOD submission can be found under the home directory "sigmod_supplementary.pdf".

 ## Environment setup
   The following command using conda should setup the environment in linux CentOS.
   ```